decentralized-identity/keri/docs/Q-and-A-Security.md

 The KERI solution requires highly nuanced understanding of the underlying properties of distributed security systems. \
 Which means broad and deep understanding of distributed systems, distributed consensus algorithms, cryptographic systems and distributed key management systems.\

 KERI creator Sam Smith: "Six years ago when I started in the identity space I already had 20+ years in the first two, a couple of years in the second two and then have spend much of the last six years deepening my understanding in the last two and innovating across all four.
-I can't begin to replicate that experience/knowledge base in a few thousand pages much less a few hundred pages of writing.
+I can't begin to replicate that experience/knowledge base in a few thousand pages much less a few hundred pages of writing."

 ## **Q; Where does KERI's creator come from?
 Sam Smith spent years doing sponsored research in a multi-disciplinary field where every meeting he went to was filled with PhDs from big name universities.
 But because I represented a small name university, in order to compete I had to study both more widely and more deeply than my competition.
-This penchant for deep diving every time I encounter something new has served me well throughout my career but for the fact that I often use multi-disciplinary terminology too freely to be easily understood."
+This penchant for deep diving every time I encounter something new has served me well throughout my career but for the fact that I often use multi-disciplinary terminology too freely to be easily understood."\
 Sometimes Smith moves forward too enthusiastically, creating a trail of new questions.

 Smith: "My shortest explanations of KERI happen when I talk to those with both broad and deep experience/knowledge.
 And my longest happen when I talk to those with either deep but narrow or broad but shallow experience/knowledge."